esa-prl/ExoMy_Model/README.md

 # ExoMy - Model Repository
 *Disclaimer: This model and the simulation are still in development and subject to change.
 If you want to contribute to the project, contact us with your plans [Discord](https://discord.gg/gZk62gg).*

 This repository contains an urdf model describing Exomy.
-The [wiki](https://github.com/esa-prl/ExoMy/wiki) explains you how to use it.

 ![ExoMy image](https://github.com/esa-prl/ExoMy/wiki/images/renderings/2020_02_25.JPG)